lwndhrst/cboids/README.md

 # cboids

 Boids with C and Raylib.

-This is meant as a fun practice project to try out and learn a bunch of stuff.
+This is meant as a fun project to try out and learn a bunch of stuff.

 https://github.com/lwndhrst/multilingual-boids/assets/22763666/ea91f62e-f5d5-4e29-bdb8-a615274d425c